 *Editing Software $2,500-$8,000.

-After all the “equipment” you have to consider the print lab costs, vendor costs (packaging, samples for client, etc) website, hosting, storage, blog, professional attire, etc. On top of that, now you have to look at the costs of “business”.
+After all the “equipment” you have to consider the print lab costs, vendor costs (packaging, samples for clients, etc) website, hosting, storage, blog, professional attire, etc. On top of that, now you have to look at the costs of “business”.
 Running a legal business is a must for a photographer’s reputation and it isn’t cheap.
-This includes, taxes, licenses, clearances, insurances, liabilities, etc.
+This includes, taxes, licenses, clearances/permits, insurances, liabilities, etc.

 After all of the obvious costs of being a professional photographer there are some hidden agendas as well; like making a reputation for themselves.
 Always providing the absolute best, going above and beyond, and excelling expectations of clients.
 To do this a photographer has to be consistent, professional, and likable to all clients.
 That takes of lot of heart and passion.
 A photographer has to tell stories, share stories, and make them relate-able for all the clients so that the client will want to come back and/or share with others.